ale-m-baek/chronodynamics/README.md

 # chronodynamics
-ChronoGeometric Coupling model to resolve ....  | PRD-ready paper + modified CLASS code.
+A ChronoGeometric Coupling model born to be Fundamental...  | PRD-ready paper + modified CLASS code.